ramakarl/Flightsim/README.md

 <br>
 <img src="https://github.com/ramakarl/Flightsim/blob/main/docs/fig05.png" width="600" />
 Figure 8.
-A single-body force model (SBFM) which utilizes the principle of directional stability to determine orientation, thereby eliminating the need to simulate multiple control surfaces, while still integrating forces.
+A single-body force model (SBFM) which utilizes the principle of directional stability to determine orientation, thereby eliminating the need to simulate multiple control surfaces, while still integrating forces.<br>

 The SBFM model is as follows:
 The aircraft has a position, velocity and orientation.
 The current orientation is compared to the velocity, which determines the angle-of-attack of the wings.
 This directly affects the lift and drag of the primary wings.
 There are no other lift surfaces (such as elevators or rudder).
 The lift, drag, throttle and gravity forces are applied to determine acceleration.
 Acceleration is integrated to update velocity.
 At this point, the pitch/yaw controls are applied to directly alter the velocity vector.
 Based on the principle of dynamic stability, the orientation of the aircraft is fractionally re-oriented toward the velocity vector.
 There is no need to explicitly compute torque, angular velocity or inertial tensors.
 Velocity is finally integrated to update position.